 The IO is responsible for managing CVM and OM crosscutting projects.
 Some examples include:

-- Serves as the Center focal point for facility services.
+- Center focal point for facility services

-The Program & Resource Management Staff:
+Program & Resource Management Staff:

 - Implements the purchase card program for the Center.
 Conducts periodic audits, creates new accounts, and provides support to cardholders.